ezeoleaf/larry/README.md

 For running the bot, the command will depend on whatever you want to tweet, but, for tweeting about React repositories every 30 minutes, you could use

-&nbsp;&nbsp;`GobotTweet --topic react --config "path_to_react_config.json" --time 30`
+&nbsp;&nbsp;`larry --topic react --config "path_to_react_config.json" --time 30`

 For running the bot for Rust tweets every 15 minutes

-&nbsp;&nbsp;`GobotTweet --lang rust --config "path_to_rust_config.json" --time 15`
+&nbsp;&nbsp;`larry --lang rust --config "path_to_rust_config.json" --time 15`

 ## Have questions?
 Need help with the bot?

-If you're having issues with or have questions about the bot, [file an issue](https://github.com/ezeoleaf/GobotTweet/issues) in this repository so anyone can get back to you.
+If you're having issues with or have questions about the bot, [file an issue](https://github.com/ezeoleaf/larry/issues) in this repository so anyone can get back to you.

 Or feel free to contact me <ezeoleaf@gmail.com> :)